passingthru67/workspaces-to-dock/README.md

 	**Show the dock on following monitor (if attached)** - Option to position the workspaces dock on a secondary monitor in dual monitor configurations.

+    **Extend the height of the dock to fill the screen** - Option to extend the height of the dock to fill the screen.

+    **Top Margin** - Allows setting a top margin for the extended dock.
+The range allowed is 0% to 15% of the screen height.

+    **Bottom Margin** - Allows setting a bottom margin for the extended dock.
+The range allowed is 0% to 15% of the screen height.

 Additional Settings:
 --------------------